pyqcm-project/pyqcm/docs/source/defining_models.rst

 Note that all vectors used in these specifications have three components (even for lower dimensional models) and have **integer** components.
 They are in fact coefficients of basis vectors generating a working Bravais lattice and are therefore integers by definition (not all vectors of this working Bravais lattice need belong to the actual Bravais lattice of the model; the case of the graphene lattice is illustrated below).
 They can be tuples, lists or numpy arrays.
 We recommend using tuples for simplicity.

 Once the geometry of the model is defined, operators can be added to the model via various functions.
-The Hubbard on-site interaction is added with a call to the ``lattice_model'' member function  ``interaction_operator('U')``, whose sole argument in this case is the name we choose for that operator (more arguments are needed for other types of interactions, multi-band models, etc; see the detailed documents in the reference section on functions).
+The Hubbard on-site interaction is added with a call to the ``lattice_model`` member function  ``interaction_operator('U')``, whose sole argument in this case is the name we choose for that operator (more arguments are needed for other types of interactions, multi-band models, etc; see the detailed documents in the reference section on functions).

 Nearest-neighbor hopping is defined with a call to the member function ``hopping_operator()``, which has three mandatory arguments: